meshlink/meshlink/doc/Configuration.md

 - uint32: invitation format version
 - str: name of the invitee
+- str: name of the submesh this node will be part of, or "." if it's in the core mesh
 - int32: device class of the invitee (may be unused)
 - arr[bin]: one or more host config files